You may have heard when it comes to weight loss, protein is King. And there is a lot of good reasons for that...

-You may have heard when it comes to weight loss, protein is King.
-Protein helps support weight loss by regulating the hormones that control hunger and fullness, and because Protein is the more satiating of the macronutrients, increasing intakes will also help you feel fuller longer.
-And increasing daily Protein has been shown to help prevent muscle loss and support healthy metabolism.
+For starters, Protein helps support healthy weight loss by regulating the hormones that control hunger and fullness, and because Protein is the more satiating of the macronutrients, making sure it's on your plate will help you feel fuller longer.

 Protein is the essential building block of almost everything inside your body.
 Your body uses it to make enzymes, hormones, and neurotransmitters, making it an essential part of day-to-day function and a healthy part of a well-balanced diet.
-Especially for women over 40.

 What's makes Protein so important?